FoRTE-Research/UnTracer-AFL/README.md

 * `calib execs` and `trim execs` - Number of testcase calibration and trimming executions, respectively.
 Tracing is done for both.
 * `block coverage` - Percentage of total blocks found (left) and the number of total blocks (right).
 * `traced / queued` - Ratio of traced versus queued testcases.
-This ratio should (ideally) be 1:1 except for when trace timeouts occur.
+This ratio should (ideally) be 1:1 but will increase as trace timeouts occur.
 * `trace tmouts (discarded)` - Number of testcases which timed out during tracing.
 Like AFL, we do not queue these.
 * `no new bits (discarded)` - Number of testcases which were marked coverage-increasing by the oracle but did not actually increase coverage.
 This should (ideally) be 0.